climateinteractive/SDEverywhere/examples/template-default/README.md

 npm create @sdeverywhere@latest

 # Enter development mode for your model.
 This will start a live
-# development environment that will build a WebAssembly version of the
+# development environment that will build a JavaScript version of the
 # model and run checks on it any time you make changes to:
 #   - the config files
 #   - the Vensim model file (<name>.mdl)
+#   - the model check definitions (model/checks/*.yaml)
-#   - the checks file (<name>.check.yaml)
+#   - the model comparison definitions (model/comparisons/*.yaml)
 npm run dev
 ```